 Following is the generalized approach to treatment and can be individualized depending on the patient.

 The patient should be encouraged to clean the area with soap and water during bathing.
 Cotton clothes are preferable as wearing material.
-Patients having lesion on the feet should be encouraged to wear open footwear such as chappals or sandals instead of socks and boots.
+Patients having lesions on the feet should be encouraged to wear open footwear such as chappals or sandals instead of socks and boots.

 A large number of anti-fungal agents are available for local application which are almost equally effective.

-Whitfield’s ointment, containing three per cent salicylic acid and six percent benzoic acid in petrolatum base is a traditional remedy.
+Whitfield’s ointment, containing three percent salicylic acid and six percent benzoic acid in petrolatum base is a traditional remedy.
 It should be massaged into the lesions once or twice a day.

 Benzoic acid is a moderately strong anti-fungal agent, while salicylic acid acts as a keratolytic agent and helps in exposing the fungus to the action of benzoic acid.

 Castellani’s paint is a deep red colored liquid which is also very effective when applied once or twice a day.
-It is specially recommended for tinea interdigitale or when there are vesicular lesions on the palms and soles.
+It is especially recommended for tinea interdigitale or when there are vesicular lesions on the palms and soles.

 The paint can be prepared by adding 10 ml of a 5% aqueous solution of basic fuchsin to 4 ml of a 5% aqueous solution of carbolic acid.
 The mixture should be allowed to stand for one hour and then filtered.
 To the filtrate should be added 10 gm of boric acid and kept for three hours.
 This should be followed by the addition of 2 gm of resorcin and 10 ml of acetone and the total volume should be made to 100 ml with water.
 After one hour, Castellani’s paint is ready for use.